Peigarten Castle

 Peigarten Castle, locally known as Schloss Peigarten, lies in the village of Peigarten an der Thaya, in the province of Lower Austria in Austria.

-At present Peigarten Castle is a private residence and can therefore not freely be visited, only by appointment.
+At present, Peigarten Castle is a private residence and can therefore only be visited by appointment.

 Gallery